opencast/opencast/docs/guides/admin/docs/modules/youtubepublication.md

 - Save the JSON file to `${karaf.etc}/youtube-v3/client-secrets-youtube-v3.json` (Usually this is `etc/youtube-v3/client-secrets-youtube-v3.json`)

-## Youtube configuration in Opencast
+## YouTube configuration in Opencast

 With the JSON file created and saved previously, you have to proceed as described: